umakanetkar/FetchUserRewardsAnalysis/README.md

+# Fetch User Rewards Analysis

-This project analyzes the trends in shopping habits of a large customer base in a cosmopoliton region using the datasets of scanned receipts from the customers.
+This project analyzes the trends in shopping habits of a large customer base in a cosmopoliton region using the large and complex datasets of scanned receipts from the customers.
 The project aims to demonstrate the process of reviewing unstructured data (JSON data), designing a structured relational data model, generating queries to answer business questions, identifying data quality issues, and communicating the findings to stakeholders.

+## Tools utilized and skills demonstrated
+• Data Modeling \
+• ETL\
+• MongoDB\
+• SQL\
+• Python

-#  Datasets description
+##  Datasets description
 There are three datasets in this project.
 Each contains details about the purchases made by the customers based on the receipts scanned.
 The brief description of the datasets are as follows:

-## Receipts Data Schema
+### Receipts Data Schema

 • _id: uuid for this receipt \
 •  bonusPointsEarned: Number of bonus points that were awarded upon receipt completion \